francescodc87/Modules_Detection/README.md

 ```

 This step starts takes modules_adj_pvalues.Rdata as input and generates
 the output Modules.Rdata.
-Starting from an arbitrary threshold (.1), a symmetric binary matrix is built where the (i,j) element is 1 if at least one of the two p-values (adjacency or co-localization) is lower than threshold.
-This binary matrix is than used to create a graph.
-Next, the igraph package is used to find all the maximal cliques (fully connected sub-graphs there are not subsets of other fully connected sub-graphs).
-These cliques are considered as modules.
-The procedure just described is repeated considering every possible threshold < .1.
+Starting from an arbitrary threshold (.1), a symmetric binary matrix is built where the (i,j) element is 1 if at least one of the two p-values (adjacency or co-localization) is lower than the threshold.
+This binary matrix is then used to create a graph.
+Next, the igraph package is used to find all the maximal cliques (fully connected sub-graphs that are not subsets of other fully connected sub-graphs).
+These cliques are considered as potential modules.
+The procedure just described is repeated considering every possible threshold <.1.

 ```
 source('detect_modules_function.R')